-The Board of Directors and Stockholders
+The Board of Directors and Stockholders American Equity Investment Life Holding Company

-American Equity Investment Life Holding Company
+We have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that American Equity Investment Life Holding Company did not maintain effective internal control over financial reporting as of December 31, 2004, because of the effect of the material weakness identified in management's assessment as described below based on criteria established in Internal Control - Integrated Framework issued by the Committee of

-We have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that American Equity Investment Life Holding Company did not maintain an effective internal control over financial reporting as of December 31, 2004, because of the effect of the material weakness identified in management's assessment that there was not an effective review of the inputs into the Company's models for estimating deferred policy acquisition costs and deferred sales inducements and the lack of formal documentation surrounding the Company's review of its deferred policy acquisition costs and deferred sales inducements, its unlocking analysis and the related assumptions and estimates used in connection with these items based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-American Equity Investment Life Holding Company's management is responsible for maintaining effective internal control over financial reporting.
+Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+American Equity Investment Life Holding Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the company's internal control over financial reporting based on our audit.